 - Notify parent(s)/guardian(s) - 2.
 Warnings/Behavioral Interventions are issued by Teachers and Deans. - 3.
 Loss of Option privileges are issued by Deans. - 4.
 Detentions are issued by Deans and are tracked and accumulated per semester.
 Teachers may also issue their own detentions. - 5.
 P.M.
 School and Saturday School Detentions are issued by Deans for Acts of Disobedience and Misconduct.
 It is the student's responsibility to bring appropriate work to the detention.
 For emergency Saturday School absences, parents/guardians should contact a Dean.
 A parent/guardian contact will be made, and a Dean's Referral will be sent home. - 6.
 Social Suspension/Probations Students may be placed on Social Suspension/Probation for certain violations of the Code of Conduct, Acts of Disobedience or Acts of Misconduct.
 Social Suspension/Probation includes the loss of the privilege to attend after school, extra-curricular events including but not limited to athletic events, music and drama performances and all school dances. - 7.
 Service Options Students may receive community service with local public and nonprofit agencies that are approved by the Deans. - 8.
 In-School Interventions Students may be assigned to the In-School Intervention for up to 4 periods for certain violations including Acts of Disobedience or Acts of Misconduct. - 9.
-ReSet Program Students may be referred to the ReSet Program for intervention and development of a success plan.
-For certain violations, students may be referred to the ReSet Program in lieu of, or in addition to, out-of-school suspension for a period not to exceed ten days.
+Restorative Practices Students may be given the opportunity to engage in activities designed to resolve conflict, repair harm, and strengthen relationships.

-- 10. Restorative Practices Students may be given the opportunity to engage in activities designed to resolve conflict, repair harm, and strengthen relationships. - 11.
-In-School Suspensions are issued by Deans and Assistant Principals and are subject to due process procedures. - 12.
-Out of School Suspensions are issued by Deans and Assistant Principals and are subject to due process procedures. - 13.
-Removal from class with no credit If a student is removed from class more than one time for disruptive behavior, they may be withdrawn from the class for the remainder of the semester with no credit pending administrative review. - 14.
+- 10. In-School Suspensions are issued by Deans and Assistant Principals and are subject to due process procedures. - 11.
+Out of School Suspensions are issued by Deans and Assistant Principals and are subject to due process procedures. - 12.
+Removal from class with no credit If a student is removed from class more than one time for disruptive behavior, they may be withdrawn from the class for the remainder of the semester with no credit pending administrative review. - 13.
 Expulsion from school up to the maximum allowable semesters established by state law is recommended by the Administration and acted upon by the Board of Education.
-This is the most serious consequence and is subject to due process procedures. - 15.
-Referral to the School Resource Officers (SRO). - 16.
-Referral to 360 Youth.
+This is the most serious consequence and is subject to due process procedures. - 14.
+Referral to the School Resource Officers (SRO). - 15.
+Referral to an external provider.